 vrapi_EnterVrMode() needs to be called from a thread with an OpenGL ES context that is current on the Android window surface.
 This does not need to be the same context that is also used for rendering.

 vrapi_SubmitFrame() needs to be called from the thread with the OpenGL ES context that was used to render the eye images.
-If this is a different context than the context used to enter VR mode, then for stereoscopic rendering this context never needs to be current on the Android window surface.
+If this is a different context than the context used to enter VR mode, then this context never needs to be current on the Android window surface for stereoscopic rendering.

 Eye images are passed to

 ovrTextureSwapChain).
 These texture swap chains are allocated through

 vrapi_CreateTextureSwapChain().
 This is important to allow these textures to be allocated in special system memory.
 When using a static eye image, the texture swap chain does not need to be buffered and the chain only needs to hold a single texture.
 When the eye images are dynamically updated, the texture swap chain needs to be buffered.
 When the texture swap chain is passed to

 vrapi_SubmitFrame(), the application also passes in the chain index to the most recently updated texture.

 It is critical in VR that we never show the user a stale frame.

 vrapi_SubmitFrame() controls the synthesis rate through an application-specified frame parameter,